Strategies for Health

 Participate in a local exercise class or group activity that interests you, making it a social event.

-Put on your favorite music and dance for a few minutes to get your heart rate up.
-Turn chores into a workout by doing them vigorously, like vacuuming or gardening
+Put on your favorite music and dance for a few minutes to increase your heart rate.
+Turn chores into a workout by doing them vigorously, like vacuuming or gardening.

 Tips to Help Exercise: